enonic/app-superhero-blog/README.md

 TODO: Create the Meta part with login/out and stuff.

+TODO: Create the RSS page.

 TODO: Finish the comments part.

 TODO: Make a hidden comment manager page to approve or delete comments.

 TODO: Consider merging post-list and post-show into the same part.
 I had it this way to start with but it got quite complicated so I separated them and now I think that maybe I should merge them back together.

+TODO: Create auto import with sample content to match the WordPress preview page.